26 November 2020 by Dr Nick Summerton

 Any amount of walking boosts our physical and mental health but most of us would benefit from doing a little more each week.
 The UK Chief Medical Officers’ Physical Activity guidelines recommend that adults should accumulate at least 150 minutes of moderate intensity activity (such as brisk walking or cycling) each week.

 Quickening our pace will further enhance the health benefits of walking.
 Research from New Zealand published last year concluded that individuals who walk faster than three miles per hour age more gradually and retain better brain function for longer.
-It has also been calculated that the Grim Reaper’s preferred walking speed is about 2 miles per hour – and none of us want to get caught before our time!

 How to step it up